VernonGrant/gnu-c-language-manual/markdown/Postincrement-and-Ordering.md

 x = x++
 ```

-`x` will certainly be incremented but the incremented value may not
+`x` will certainly be incremented but the incremented value may be
+replaced with the old value.
+That's because the incrementation and the
-stick.
-If the incrementation of `x` happens after the assignment to `x`,
+assignment may occur in either oder.
+If the incrementation of `x` occurs
-the incremented value will remain in place.
-But if the incrementation
+after the assignment to `x`, the incremented value will remain in place.
-happens first, the assignment will overwrite that with the
+But if the incrementation happens first, the assignment will put the
-not-yet-incremented value, so the expression as a whole will leave `x`
+not-yet-incremented value back into `x`, so the expression as a whole
-unchanged.
+will leave `x` unchanged.

+The conclusion: **avoid such expressions**.
+Take care, when you use
+postincrement and postdecrement, that the specific expression you use is
+not ambiguous as to order of execution.